BYLAWS of Association for Financial Counseling and Planning Education, U.S.A. (the “Association”)

 1. Officers.
 The Association shall have the following officers, each of whom shall be an active member of the Association in good standing and a member of the Board of Directors: a President; a President- Elect; a Past President; a Treasurer; a Secretary; and such other officers as may be elected by the Board of Directors in accordance with the provisions of this Article.

 2. Election.
-All officers of the Association shall be elected by the Board of Directors immediately following the Annual Meeting of members of the Association.
-These officers shall be elected for a term of one year.
+All officers of the Association shall be annually elected by the Board of Directors.
+Each officer shall be eligible to be elected for two consecutive one-year terms.
 Each of these officers shall hold office until his or her successor shall have been duly elected or appointed.
-Incumbent officers may be re-elected for no more than one consecutive additional term to the subject office; however, a former officer may again be elected to the subject office after having vacated such office for at least one term.

 3. Vacancies.
 A vacancy in any office because of death, resignation, removal, disqualification or otherwise, may be filled by election by the members of the Board of Directors for the unexpired portion of the term.

 9. Other Duties of Officers.
-Other responsibilities of the Association’s officers are outlined in the Association’s Operations Manual, as may be amended by the Board of Directors from time to time.
+Other responsibilities of the Association’s officers are outlined in the Association’s Operations Manual, as may be amended by the Board of Directors.

 ARTICLE IX

-2. Checks, Drafts, Etc. All checks, drafts or orders for the payment of money, notes or other evidences of indebtedness issued in the name of the Association, shall be signed by the Executive Director or such officer or officers, agent or agents of the Association and in such manner as shall from time to time be determined by resolution of the Board of Directors.
-In the absence of such determination by the Board of Directors, such instruments shall be signed by the Treasurer.
+2. Checks, Drafts, and Notes.
+All checks, drafts or orders for the payment of money, notes or other evidences of indebtedness issued in the name of the Association, shall be signed by the Executive Director, and in certain instances, as determined by the Board of Directors and or applicable law, countersigned by the Treasurer.

-3. Deposits.
+4. Deposits.
 All funds of the Association shall be deposited from time to time to the credit of the Association in such banks or other depositories as the Board of Directors may select.
-All funds of the Association shall be segregated from, and may not be commingled with, any personal funds of the members of the Association.
+All funds of the Association shall be segregated from, and may not be commingled with, any personal funds of the Board of Directors.

-4. Gifts.
-The Board of Directors may accept on behalf of the Association any contribution, gift, bequest or devise for the general purposes of the Association.
+9. Gifts.
+The Executive Director may accept on behalf of the Association any contribution, gift, bequest or devise in accordance with the Board-approved gift acceptance policy.

 ARTICLE X